brave/brave-core/README.md

 --enable-logging --log-level=#
 ```

-i.e. to launch using Staging Server, Easter Egg and logging for INFO, WARNING and ERROR on macOS open the `Terminal` application and enter the below commands,:
+i.e. to launch using Staging Server, Easter Egg and logging for INFO, WARNING and ERROR on macOS open the `Terminal` application and enter the below commands:

 ```
 cd /Applications